holidayextras/jsonapi-store-relationaldb/README.md

 # jsonapi-store-relationaldb

-`jsonapi-server-relationaldb` is a relationanal database backed data store for [`jsonapi-server`](https://github.com/holidayextras/jsonapi-server).
+`jsonapi-server-relationaldb` is a relational database backed data store for [`jsonapi-server`](https://github.com/holidayextras/jsonapi-server).

 This project conforms to the specification laid out in the [jsonapi-server handler documentation](https://github.com/holidayextras/jsonapi-server/blob/master/documentation/handlers.md).